MWB6763/electronjs.org-new/blog/electron-1-0.md

 slug: electron-1-0
 ---

-For the last two years, Electron has helped developers build cross platform desktop apps using HTML, CSS, and JavaScript.
+For the last 2 years, Electron has helped developers build cross platform desktop apps using HTML, CSS, and JavaScript.
 Now we're excited to share a major milestone for our framework and for the community that created it.
 The release of Electron 1.0 is now available from [electronjs.org][electronjs.org].